How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 You can find my Narrative Structure Super-Prompt [link] ready to copy and paste.
 Use it to diagnose a troublesome scene, or simply to see how a super-prompt is constructed so you can build your own.

-This content is based on the research behind my book “AI-Augmented Decisions” and my work on Context Engineering.
+This content is based on the research behind my book “AI-Augmented Decisions” and my professional work on Context Engineering.